 By: Mark Barnes | Last Updated: | Comments & Questions

 Two animated Turks are sitting in front of us.
-The four of us are discussing Istanbul, a city shaped by the influences of east and west over the centuries.
+The four of us are discussing Istanbul, a city shaped by the influences of East and West over the centuries.

 We can feel their pride and excitement as they tell us the stories of Istanbul, of the past and present, of a city that had once been the centre of the world.
-Their love and loyalty are obvious, and the spark in their eyes tell us this is their home.

 But a new influence is taking hold on Istanbul, one they’re not comfortable with.
-A more conservative and religious government is spreading change across the city, and the lives of these two Turks and their families are changing too.
-A loyalty that once came to them so quickly is becoming stretched, and their home feels a bit less like home every day.
+A more conservative and religious government is spreading change across the city, and the lives of these two Turks and their families are changing, too.

 islamic and christian icons in the hagia sofia mosque, istanbul